Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/lsp.md

 ---
-title: "Using LSP Mode"
+title: "Using plugins"
-linkTitle: "Using LSP Mode"
+linkTitle: "Using plugins"
 no_list: true
 weight: 3
 date: 2022-05-24
 description: >
-  In LSP mode, Codyze can be integrated into IDEs through plugins and automatically scan your code while programming.
+  Integrate Codyze into IDEs through plugins and automatically scan your code while programming.
 ---

 Codyze can be integrated into multiple IDEs to automatically scan your code for errors.

-First, Codyze has to be started in LSP mode by running `codyze -l`.
-The analysis server of Codyze can then be connected to the following IDE plugins.

 ## Integration in Eclipse